How Much Does It Cost to Hire an Architect in 2025?

 Fees can go as high as 15% to 20% for remodeling projects and as low as 5% for new construction jobs, depending on the project's complexity.
 Percentage-based pricing is the most common and ethical as it clearly defines the project budget, so find a professional architect near you who uses this fee structure.

-Although rare, some architects use a combination of percentage, hourly, and per square foot billing, depending on the phase of work.
+Although rare, some architects use a combination of percentage, hourly, and per-square-foot billing, depending on the phase of work.
 Typically, hourly rates are used for the schematic and design phases to incentivize the client to be available and present changes promptly.
-After the design is settled, the project’s scope is better known, and a more accurate per square foot or percentage fee can be assessed.
+After the design is settled and the project’s scope is better known, a more accurate per-square-foot or percentage fee can be assessed.

 Included in architectural plans—also called construction drawings or blueprints—are detailed drawings for every part of your new-build home.
 Plan types include exterior site plans, floor plans, roof plans, elevation views, basement or foundation plans, and mechanical, electrical, and plumbing (MEP) plans.

-Design revisions: Major changes made during the design phase or addressing any changes made during construction will cost extra.
+Major changes made during the design phase or addressing any changes made during construction cost extra.
 The cost of minor design revisions might already be included in the base price.
 Still, you may want to ask the architect candidate what type of revisions constitute additional charges during the hiring process.

 Phases of Work | Percentage of Fee |